awslabs/aws-athena-query-federation/athena-example/README.md

 If the publish command gave you an error about the aws cli or sam tool not recognizing an argument, you likely forgot to source the new bash profile after updating your development environment so run `source ~/.profile` and try again.

-Then you can navigate to [Serverless Application Repository](https://console.aws.amazon.com/serverlessrepo/) to search for your application and deploy it before using it from Athena.
+Then you can navigate to [Serverless Application Repository](https://console.aws.amazon.com/serverlessrepo/home#/available-applications) and click on 'Private applications' to search for your application and deploy it before using it from Athena.

-(Alternatively you can publish your connector directly to Lambda but for simplicity this tutorial uses Serverless Application Repository.)

 ### Step 6: Validate our Connector.